 Please note: Build it up over time and if you have any doubts, talk to your doctor.

 For suggestions and practical tips to help get you active visit www.getirelandactive.ie

-- Have regular health checks with your doctor, to ensure your blood pressure; cholesterol and blood sugar are at levels that are healthy for you.
+– Have regular health checks with your doctor to ensure your blood pressure, cholesterol and blood sugar levels are at a healthy range;

 – Take steps to maintain a healthy body weight.

 For information and practical suggestions to help you manage cholesterol, your blood pressure and how to keep your heart healthy, speak with your doctor and visit www.irishheart.ie